Volume 71, Number 3, August 2005

 3 INFM and Dipartimento di Ingegneria Elettronica, Università di Roma “Tor Vergata” I-00133 Roma, Italy

 We study the influence of structural lattice fluctuations on the elastic electron transport in single-wall carbon nanotubes within a density-functional-based scheme.
 In the linear-response regime, the linear conductance is calculated via configurational averages over the distorted lattice.
 Results obtained from a frozen-phonon approach as well as from molecular-dynamics simulations are compared.
 We further suggest that the effect of structural fluctuations can be qualitatively captured by the Anderson model with bond disorder.
 The influence of individual vibrational modes on the electronic transport is discussed as well as the role of zero-point fluctuations.

-63.22.+m - Phonons or vibrational states in low-dimensional structures and nanoscale materials.
+PACS: 73.63.-b – Electronic transport in nanoscale materials and structures / 73.63.Fg – Nanotubes / 63.22.+m – Phonons or vibrational states in low-dimensional structures and nanoscale materials

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.